-The instructional program is enhanced by the Language Laboratory and web supported materials.
+The instructional program is enhanced by a state of the art digital Language Laboratory and web supported materials.
 Annual events sponsored by the department which help to reinforce the instructional program are a poetry contest, student journals, international film festivals and conference and colloquia, designed not only to enhance the academic program but also to involve high school of the Queens area and the Jamaica community.

-If it is determined that a student is too advanced for a specific lan guage course after observation in the classroom by the instructor, the student may be requested to change to a higher level course.
+Note: If it is determined that a student is too advanced for a specific language course after observation in the classroom by the instructor, the student may be requested to change to a higher level course.